Skip to Content

 ©belikova/123RF.COM

-Titanic Artifact Exhibition: Looking for things to do at Luxor with kids?
+Titanic Artifact Exhibition: Looking for something kid friendly?
 The Titanic Artifact Exhibit could be an educational option.

 Guests are assigned individual passengers and have the opportunity to learn about their backstory and ultimate fate.
 Among the over 250 artifacts recovered from the bottom of the Atlantic Ocean are personal belongings, an unopened bottle of champagne, and a massive piece of the Titanic’s hull.